radiocontrolled/rems-vs-ems-padding/README.md

         .child {
             font-size: 0.75em; /* 12px */
-            padding-bottom: 1em; /* 12px - confusing! because it's relative to the current font-size, 0.5em, which is 12px. */
+            padding-bottom: 1em; /* 12px - confusing! because it's relative to the current font-size,
-            background: lightblue;
+            0.5em, which is 12px. */
         }

     </style>